jsafe00/aftershocks-analysis/README.md

 ### 📊 Magnitude Frequency (Histogram)
 - This is a bar chart.
 - The X-axis is the magnitude values (like 2.5, 3.0, 3.5…).
-- The Y-axis is how many earthquakes happened at each magnitude.
+- The Y-axis is how many earthquakes happened at each magnitude. <br />
 👉 It shows what magnitudes are most common (usually many small quakes, fewer big ones).
 ---